Cray-HPE/docs-csm/operations/encryption/Overview.md

 Note that all control plane nodes must be updated.
 Also note that once a node is updated any new secret data writes performed by `kubeapi` for that node will be encrypted.
 All control plane nodes should be updated as soon as possible to each other.

 There are two allowed encryption methods for encryption that may be chosen, `aescbc` and `aesgcm`.

-Both accept the same input strings noted above.
+Both ciphers allow same input string type.
 Note that while you may specify multiple encryption keys, only the first key will be used for encryption of any newly written Kubernetes secret.

 A warning on the `encryption.sh` script.
 To ensure that you do not leave an entry in `.bash_history`, always run `encryption.sh` with a leading space so `bash` does not record the command in the `.bash_history` file.